 The OPS-1 blasted off into orbit on April 3, 1973.
 Since the authorities did not want to disclose the existence of two space station projects in the USSR, and particularly, to reveal the development of the military Almaz, the OPS-1 was announced as Salyut-2 upon reaching the orbit.

-A crew, including the commander Pavel Popovich and flight engineers Yuri Artukhin, prepared for a mission to the OPS-1, and was originally scheduled for launch 10 days after the station reaches the orbit.
-However, technical problems with the Soyuz spacecraft forced the postponement of the manned mission days before the Salyut was ready to go.
+A crew, including the commander Pavel Popovich and flight engineer Yuri Artukhin, prepared to fly to OPS-1 onboard a Soyuz spacecraft, which was originally scheduled for launch 10 days after the station had reached orbit.
+However, days before the station was ready to go, technical problems with the Soyuz spacecraft forced the postponement of the manned mission.
 At the time, the processing pesonnel in Baikonur had already completed irreversable operations with the OPS-1 and its rocket booster and the program officials made the decision to proceed with the launch.

 Soon after the accident, official Soviet sources announced that the Salyut-2 had completed its operations "after a series of tests."
 For years, official Soviet sources continued to claim that "during entire flight (of Salyut-2) reliable radio-contact with the station had been maintained ... and all onboard systems and science equipment of the station had functioned normally."
 (152) However, a source published in 1985, disclosed that the station was never manned "due to deviation in the work of the attitude control system."
 (2)